North Carolina Files Lawsuit Against JUUL and Other e-Cigarette Companies

 - Shortness of breath

 Those experiencing any of these symptoms should contact a doctor immediately and advise medical personnel of any use of JUUL or other vaping devices.

 JUUL and other e-cigarettes are also under scrutiny for potentially causing cancer.

 Learn more about the potential risk of cancer from JUUL and other vaping products.

 Have you suffered lung injury after using JUUL or other e-cigarettes?

 If you’ve been diagnosed with EVALI or other lung injury after using JUULs or other e-cigarettes between the ages of 14 and 26, you may be eligible for a JUUL lawsuit.

 Our JUUL lawsuit lawyers have been holding negligent companies accountable since 1985.
-With nearly 200 years of combined legal experience, we fight tirelessly for our clients to get them te justice and compensation they need and deserve.
+With more than 225 years of combined legal experience, we fight tirelessly for our clients to get them te justice and compensation they need and deserve.

 For a FREE consultation with a JUUL lawsuit attorney, please call 1-800-525-7111.

 You can also complete the short form below.